-Santa Clara home prices jumped 19.0% in 2018.
+The annual median price for a home in Santa Clara declined by 7% during the first half of 2019.
+This is after an unusual spike of prices during the first half of 2018.
 The annual increase in the median price for Santa Clara homes has averaged 7.5% per year since 1998 (CAGR).

-Market demand for Santa Clara homes continues at 20-year highs.
-The annual average Days on Market (red line) are at all-time lows and the final sales vs. list price (blue line) is also at historic highs.
+Market demand for Santa Clara homes remains strong.
+The annual average Days on Market (red line) increased slightly but continue to be at all-time lows.
+The final sales vs. list price (blue line) declined fairly significantly indicating few competitive offers.

-The monthly supply of new listings for homes in Santa Clara.
-Note the seasonality with December typically being the low-point during the year
+The monthly supply of New Listings for homes in Santa Clara is increasing.
+Note the seasonality with December typically being the low-point during the year.

 Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.